RegOrton/una-sdk/Simulator.md

    I- Mock.Backlight::on::22              : on backlight, timeout = 5000
    I- Mock.Backlight::off::30             : off backlight
    ```
-2. Only two log messages in the Backlight module, which is on the backlight, with a  time timeout in ms and off backlight
+2. Only two log messages in the Backlight module, which is on the backlight, with a  time timeout in ms and off the backlight
 ### Simulation Vibro
 1. Action Vibro print to Terminal in the form of a log.
 For example:
    ```cpp